 Welcome to my blog!
-I’m so happy you’re here, and I can’t wait to get acquainted.
-After a season of loss, I’m more passionate than ever about living each day to its fullest.
-I see my blog as a virtual coffee date, the chance to engage in meaningful conversation about all that gives us hope and strength and joy.
+I’m so happy you’re here.
+I see my blog as a chance to engage in meaningful conversation about all that gives us hope and strength and joy.
 Whether we’re lifelong friends or new friends, I count it a privilege to connect with you in this space.

 - Since early childhood, my identity has been deeply rooted in faith, but I’m still learning what it means to walk with Jesus every day.

 - I was a child bride.
 Well, maybe not technically a child, but a very young adult.
 Age 18, to be precise.
 As a side note, my husband is a very patient man.

 - Although my husband and I are both on our first marriage, we have a blended family.
 I gave birth to three amazing humans – Lindsey, Luke and Leah.
 While we were growing our own family, we also served as houseparents at a children’s home.
 Many of the kids who lived with us then are forever grafted into our hearts.
 We call them our “chosen” children.
 Every Thanksgiving, the whole growing tribe comes home and it’s the happiest time of the year.

 - As a third-generation Wyoming native, my DNA reveals high percentages of grit and independence.
 My husband once described me to a stranger as a “sturdy woman.”
 He meant it as a compliment, I’m sure!

 - I have loved language and words since I first learned to read.
 My early interests included the Hardy Boys mysteries and Walter Farley’s Black Stallion series.
 If I got in trouble, it was usually for reading when I should have been doing something else, like sleeping or chores.

 - My all-time favorite books are The Velveteen Rabbit and To Kill a Mockingbird.